BooleanCube/windows-dotfiles/README.md

 ### TODO
-- FIX Nvim-treesitter
+- [ ] FIX Nvim-treesitter
-- find leaks for YCM servers (or else start using coc.nvim again (slower))
+- [ ] find leaks for YCM servers (or else start using coc.nvim again (slower))
-- figure out if its possible to remove title bar but still able to move the terminal around
+- [ ] figure out if its possible to remove title bar but still able to move the terminal around
+- [ ] fix running java code or find out why it is bugged